input-output-hk/partner-chains-smart-contracts/docs/SIPs/01-UpdateStrategy.md

 ### 4.1 Implementation

+TODO I don't understand the relationship between this versioning implementation and the TxT pattern (haven't fully understood how the TxT pattern works).
+Am I understanding correctly that validators using the TxT pattern can't be used with the versioned validator?
 We implement a new validator and a new minting policy:

 - `VersionOracleValidator`: validator address holding the references to all the above mentioned